Winner Winner, Chicken Dinner

-"Winner Winner, Chicken Dinner" is the tenth season premiere of American reality competition television series RuPaul's Drag Race All Stars, and the 90th episode overall.
-The episode first released in the United States through streaming service Paramount+ on May 9, 2025.
+"Winner Winner, Chicken Dinner" is the tenth season premiere of the American reality competition television series RuPaul's Drag Race All Stars, and the 90th episode overall.
+It originally aired in the United States on the streaming service Paramount+ on May 9, 2025.
 It was followed by an episode of the companion series RuPaul's Drag Race All Stars: Untucked.

 The episode featured the first bracket contestants perform in a heavy metal-themed music video.
-Ice Spice served as a guest judge, alongside regular panelists RuPaul, Michelle Visage, and Ross Mathews.
-Aja won the main challenge, after placing in the top two and winning a lip-sync contest against Irene the Alien to "Think U the Shit (Fart)" (2024) by Ice Spice.
+Ice Spice is as a guest judge, alongside regular panelists RuPaul, Michelle Visage, and Ross Mathews.
+Aja wins the main challenge, after placing in the top two and winning a lip-sync contest against Irene the Alien to "Think U the Shit (Fart)" (2024) by Ice Spice.